-HIPAA and patient privacy have become of utmost importance in all areas of health care.
-Patient information is extremely valuable and protected at all costs by HIPAA.
+HIPAA and patient privacy have become of utmost importance in all areas of health care, making HIPAA training crucial for protecting patient information.
 The recent growth of the healthcare field has brought about a host of industries into the field including the following: technology experts, pharmacy professionals, insurances, those in healthcare sales and of course an abundance of care providers.
 HIPAA training is essential to all of these professionals, as well as a number of others in the field to ensure that the valuable information related to a patient’s health is safeguarded and protected.

 What is HIPAA?

 The Health Insurance Portability and Accountability Act (HIPAA) of 1996 was passed by congress in an effort to aid people in keeping health insurance as well as protecting the confidentiality and security of health information.
 The privacy piece of the act enforces the protection of individually identifiable health information that is transmitted via any medium.
 This is extremely important to the day to day operations of all healthcare entities.
 The Health Information Technology for Economic and Clinic Health (HITECH) Act was enacted in 2009 and further amends HIPAA to include the advances of health care technology like electronic health records.